 These pages provide information about the society and the canal.
 Surf through them for the information you need to maximise your enjoyment of our beautiful waterway - it's all here somewhere!
 And if there is something else you need then please let the Webmaster know and we'll see if we can provide it.

-in late 2009.
 The society was formalised in 1984 by a group of

 individuals who were working informally on the restoration of the

 milestones along the canal.
 In recognition of 25 years the society